SmartsquareGmbH/squit/README.md

 A single test is represented by one leaf folder.
 That folder **must** contain:

-- A `response.xml` file.
+- A `response` file (the file ending depends on the type of test).

 Further it **can** contain:

 - A `test.conf` file.
-- A `request.xml` file.
+- A `request` file (the file ending depends on the type of test).
 - `db_$name_pre.sql` files.
 - `db_$name_post.sql` files.

-The `request.xml` file contains whatever payload you want to send to your backend.
-The `response.xml` file contains the expected response.
+The `request` file contains whatever payload you want to send to your backend.
+The `response` file contains the expected response.

 A `test.conf` file is required at least once on the path of your test.
 That means that it is resolved recursively, starting at the leaf, e.g. your test folder.
 The `test.conf` can and must contain various properties, which are discussed in the `Configuration` section.
 These properties are then merged if not existing while going up the folder tree.<br>
 This allows for convenient definition of properties for multiple tests, with the ability to override properties in special cases.